GothenburgBitFactory/taskwarrior/docs/rfcs/protocol.md

 ## Introduction

 Taskwarrior data has typically been shared in several ways.
-Those include SCM (source code management) systems, directory synchronizing software (such as DropBox), and by use of the \'push\', \'pull\' and \'merge\' commands introduced in version 1.9.3.
+Those include SCM (source code management) systems, directory synchronizing software (such as DropBox), and by use of the 'push', 'pull' and 'merge' commands introduced in version 1.9.3.

 While these methods work, they each have problems associated with the merging of data.
 In the case of directory synchronizing software, there is no merging at all - just simple file overwrite, despite many people believing that the data is somehow combined and preserved.